OA and Fisheries Management

 3.6.2 Intergovernmental Fisheries Data Sources

 Intergovernmental organisations play a significant role in collecting and harmonising fisheries data across countries.
-Key active sources and initiatives relevant to compiling ocean accounts for fisheries include[46]:
+Key active sources and initiatives relevant to compiling ocean accounts for fisheries are summarised in Table 3.6.1 below[45].

 3.6.3 Illegal, Unreported, and Unregulated (IUU) Fishing